MystenLabs/sui/doc/src/learn/about-sui.md

 ## Better user experience for web3 apps

-We want to make Sui the most accessible smart contracts platform, empowering developers to create great user experiences in web3.
+We want to make Sui the most accessible smart contract platform, empowering developers to create great user experiences in web3.
 To usher in the next billion users, we will empower developers with various tools to take advantage of the power of the Sui blockchain.
 The Sui Development Kit (SDK) will enable developers to build without boundaries.

 ## Build cool stuff

 Here are some cool things you can do now and some applications that will become possible over the next few weeks and months.

-* Sui enables developers to define and build:
+Sui enables developers to define and build:

-* On-chain DeFi and TradFi primitives:  enabling real-time, low latency on-chain trading
+* On-chain DeFi and Traditional Finance (TradFi) primitives:  enabling real-time, low latency on-chain trading
 * Reward and loyalty programs: deploying mass airdrops that reach millions of people through low-cost transactions
 * Complex games and business logic: implementing on-chain logic transparently, extending the functionality of assets, and delivering value beyond pure scarcity
 * Asset tokenization services: making ownership of everything from property deeds to collectibles to medical and educational records perform seamlessly at scale
 * Decentralized social media networks: empowering creator-owned media, posts, likes, and networks with privacy and interoperability in mind